Free and royalty-free sound library for your commercial or personal projects.

 Key # in DTMF

-Click here to listen to this sound (#3403)
+Listen to this sound (#3403)

 The audible signal when the # key on a telephone is pressed, in "DTMF".
 DTMF stands for "Dual-Tone Multi-Frequency."
 It is a technology used for tone dialing.
 Each key on a telephone keypad emits a unique combination of two sound frequencies (one low and one high), allowing the telephone system to easily detect which key has been pressed.
 UCS Category: COMTelph.
-Duration: 00:01.
+Length: 00:01.

 more & Downloads